TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UserTsconfig/Options.rst

 :aspect:`Description`
    If set, a button "Duplicate" will appear in TCEFORMs.

-   Note that it is possible to set this for single tables using :ts:`options.showDuplicate.[tableName]`.
+   Note that it is possible to set this for single tables using :typoscript:`options.showDuplicate.[tableName]`.
-   Any value set for a single table will override the default value set for :ts:`saveDocView`.
+   Any value set for a single table will override the default value set for :typoscript:`saveDocView`.

 :aspect:`Default`
    0